goshiphq/goship-cms/content/articles/food-beverage.md

 ---
-title: Shipping Food and Beverages | GoShip
+title: How to Ship Food and Beverages  with GoShip
 description: Using instant pricing and guaranteed capacity from GoShip, shipping food and beverages has never been easier.
-keywords: shipping food
+keywords: "shipping food, how to ship food, food shipping services "
 ---
 ## How to Ship Food